What is high blood pressure?

 Where can I have my blood pressure measured?

 Everyone should know their blood pressure.
 Your GP or practice nurse will check it for you.
-You may also be able to have it done at one of the pharmacies or optical practices below:
+You may also be able to have it done at one of the participating pharmacies in Dudley.
+Enquire at your local pharmacy who will make you an appointment.

 How can I reduce my blood pressure?